 When you create a new colab notebook, the light theme is applied by default.

 However, working in front of a bright screen for an extended period of time might be exhausting.
 I will help you how to switch to dark mode in google colab to help you increase productivity.
+You will need to follow these steps.

 Change to Dark theme